eyre-rs/eyre/README.md

-Since the `?`-based error conversions would normally rely on the `std::error::Error` trait which is only available through std, no_std mode will require an explicit `.map_err(Error::msg)` when working with a non-Anyhow error type inside a function that returns Anyhow's error type.
+Since the `?`-based error conversions would normally rely on the `std::error::Error` trait which is only available through std, no_std mode will require an explicit `.map_err(Error::msg)` when working with a non-Eyre error type inside a function that returns Eyre's error type.

 <br>